DHL: 2011–present

 The company sold its UK B2B and B2C domestic parcel operations in 2010 to British delivery company Home Delivery Network, since renamed Yodel.

 In 2013, the company opened a newly expanded and upgraded global hub at the Cincinnati/Northern Kentucky International Airport in Hebron, Kentucky.
 On 1 November 2013, it sold its UK domestic same-day operations to British courier Rico Logistics but continued to offer time and day definite domestic services as well as international services in the UK.

 In late 2020, DHL entered agreements to deliver the COVID-19 vaccine manufactured by BioNTech and Pfizer.

 In March 2021, DHL Aviation announced the relocation of hub operations from Bergamo to Milan Malpensa Airport where DHL opened new logistics facilities.

-In October 2021, DHL said that it would raise its rates for customers in the United States by an average of 5.9 percent, starting on January 1, 2022.
+In October 2021, DHL said that it would raise its rates for customers in the United States by an average of 5.9 percent, starting on 1 January 2022.

 In March 2025, it acquired Packfleet, a UK-based, carbon-neutral parcel courier headquartered in London, England.
-Packfleet was founded in 2021 by three early Monzo employees, Tristan Thomas, Hugo Cornejo and Josh Garnham.
 Packfleet was launched as an alternative to traditional parcel couriers like DPD and Evri, combining an all-electric delivery fleet with a purpose-built technology platform.
-Packfleet has raised over $21m of investment from General Catalyst, Entree Capital, Creandum, Voyager and Monzo Founder Tom Blomfield, among others.

 In April 2025, DHL Express announced it would be suspending all consumer deliveries to the US, worth more than $800, due to new US customs rules.
 All business-to-business shipments would continue but may face delays.

 In May 2025, DHL announced that its UK parcel delivery business was set merge with Evri to create a combined courier firm.
 Evri said the deal will also expand its international delivery capacity by giving it access to DHL's global network.
 DHL's e-commerce business will be renamed "Evri Premium – a network of DHL eCommerce".

+In December 2025, DHL tracking scams surged by 206%.
+In the same month, DHL Global Forwarding became the latest CMA CGM customer to sign a biofuel with the French carrier.
+This agreement is for the joint use of 8990 metric tons of recycled waste cooking oil.